 If you want to eat the healthiest way possible and reduce your cancer risk, a plant-based diet is the way to go.
 Focusing on plants, you’ll find that red meat might get crowded out by healthier choices.

 Here are some tips I give my patients to limit their red meat consumption:

 - Eat more vegetables.
 Make meat the side dish instead of the main focus of your meal.
 Fill two-thirds of your plate with plant foods like vegetables, fruits and grains.
 The rest can be lean protein like chicken, fish, beef.
 Or skip the meat altogether and get your protein from plants.

 - Eat more plant proteins.
-Beans, soy and even soy yogurt are all excellent sources of protein.
-In fact, a half cup of beans contains as much protein as an ounce of broiled steak.
+Beans, soy and quinoa are all excellent sources of protein.
+A half cup of beans contains as much protein as an ounce of broiled steak.

-- Experiment with chicken and fish recipes.
+- Experiment with other sources of animal protein.
+It’s OK to skip meat altogether.
+You can get your protein from other animal foods, like low-fat cheese.
+For example, try tomato soup and cheese sandwiches for a meal.
 Chicken, turkey and fish tend to be lower in saturated fat and cholesterol than their red meat counterparts.
 And they’re often lower in calories, which can help you maintain a healthy weight and reduce your risks for many types of cancer.

 - Try replacements.
 Reduce the red meat in recipes by adding lentils, beans, grains or vegetables as part of the meat portion of the recipe.